 Capture Shots That Feel Like Him

-Many people, especially many guys, tend to freeze up when it’s time to pose.
+Many people, especially many guys, tend to freeze up when it’s time to pose for a photo.
 However, when they don’t think about being photographed, they open up and appear natural.
-Keep your camera at the ready for candid pictures.
-Try to catch the subject when he’s laughing, smiling, and otherwise showcasing his personality.
+Keep your camera at the ready for candid senior pictures.
+Try to take a photo when the subject when he’s laughing, smiling, and otherwise showcasing his personality.

 Tips for Senior Portrait Poses for Guys

-Now that you understand how to connect with the student during the session, it’s time to take some great shots.
-Keep in mind that not every pose works for every student.
-Here’s a closer look at the best senior picture ideas for guys, plus some info on when they work best:
+Now that you understand how to connect with the student during the senior photo session and have a few ideas in mind, it’s time to take some great shots.
+Keep in mind that not every photo pose and ideas work for every student.
+Here’s a closer look at the best senior picture ideas for guys, plus some info on when these ideas work best:

 Keep it Casual with Hands in Pockets

-This classic pose looks great for almost every guy.
-The most popular pose of this type is when the guy puts his fingers into his pockets with his palms facing his legs and his thumbs hanging outside of the pockets.
+This classic photo pose looks great for almost every guy.
+The most popular pose of this type is when the guy puts his fingers into his pockets with his palms facing his legs and his thumbs hanging outside of the pockets for the photo.

 Generally, you want to avoid a look where the student is standing straight ahead, with their hands in their pockets, staring directly into the camera.
 It’s a bit cliché.
-Instead, alter the look by shifting the subject’s body from different angles.
+Instead, alter the look by shifting the subject’s body from different angles for the photo.
 Another excellent option is to have the subject lean against a wall.

-With your hand under your chin, and a look of deep thought, this contemplative pose is a timeless classic.
-Keep in mind that the pose can appear a bit pretentious, so it’s perhaps the best choice for a student with a great sense of humor who wants to pose with tongue firmly planted in cheek.
+With your hand under your chin, and a look of deep thought, this contemplative pose is a timeless classic photo.
+Keep in mind that the pose can appear a bit pretentious, so it’s perhaps the best choice for a student with a great sense of humor who wants to pose for a photo with tongue firmly planted in cheek.

 Get Some Profile Shots Looking Away

-Of all our senior posing tips, this is one of the most overlooked.
+Of all our senior picture posing ideas, this is one of the most overlooked.
 You don’t always need front shots!

-Guys might not feel comfortable staring directly into the camera – and that’s okay.
+Guys might not feel comfortable staring directly into the camera for a photo – and that’s okay.
 The days of staring directly into the camera with a giant grin are long gone.
-Today, side shots are commonplace and popular.
-A profile pic often looks dignified, serious, and contemplative.
+Today, side shots and photo ideas are commonplace and popular.
+A profile photo often looks dignified, serious, and contemplative.
 They look especially nice when shot against a sunset or outdoor landscape.

 Don’t Forget to Smile

-Of course, classic styles of posing still have their place.
-If your subject has a winning smile and is brimming with confidence, he might have no problem staring directly into the camera for a standard headshot.
-As a photographer, you don’t want to become so caught up in creating unique poses that you overlook some of the standard options, which might work best for certain senior guys.
+Of course, classic styles and ideas of posing still have their place.
+If your subject has a winning smile and is brimming with confidence, he might have no problem staring directly into the camera for a standard headshot photo.

 Change it Up with The Handwash